List of universities in Bangladesh

-Universities in Bangladesh are mainly categorized into three differential types: public (government owned and subsidized), private (private sector owned universities), and international (operated and funded by international organizations such as the Organisation of Islamic Cooperation).
+Universities in Bangladesh are mainly categorized into four differential types: public (government owned and subsidized), private (private sector owned universities), international (operated and funded by international organizations such as the Organisation of Islamic Cooperation), and the latest Cross Border Higher Education (CBHE) which are either study centres or branch campuses managed by of top universities in the world.
 Bangladeshi universities are affiliated with the University Grants Commission, a commission created according to the Presidential Order (P.O.
 No 10 of 1973) of the government of the People's Republic of Bangladesh.

 Most universities focus on general studies, mixing together such areas of study as business, engineering and technology.
 Twenty-two universities have specialized curricula.
 Two of these are focused on Islamic studies, four on health science, six on agricultural science, six on engineering, one on textile engineering, one on Veterinary medicine, one on Aeronautical science, one on ocean science and one on women's studies.